-In modern sales processes, before leads get on your account exec’s plate, they are processed by SDRs (alternatively called BDRs).
-This process is called outbound prospecting or sales development and its key goal is to save time for your execs and properly specialize your sales team’s structure.
+In modern sales processes, before sales leads get on your account exec’s plate, they are processed by SDRs (alternatively called BDRs).
+This process is called outbound prospecting or sales development, and its fundamental goal is to save time for your execs and accurately specialize your sales team’s structure.

 There are many factors beyond your control that might make a lead refuse to set an appointment with your company:

-- They have more important problems at the moment
+- They have more pressing problems at the moment;

 As a result, many of the conversations you initiate never get past the first message.
 That’s why this process likens to gold panning.
 You need to put a lot of effort in before you get your first appointment.

-As you can see, lead quantity and Total Addressable Market are important parameters that you need to take into account when planning your outreach campaign.
+As you can see, sales lead quantity and Total Addressable Market are essential parameters that you need to take into account when planning your outreach campaign.
 Now let’s talk about…

 Sales Lead Quality

 We’ve already discussed it a bit in a previous section of the post.
 Now it’s time to elaborate on it.
-What is the sales lead quality?
+What is the quality of sales leads?

 We’d say that it is a set of required lead features that facilitate a sale:

-- Ability to execute your sales process (from sales research/lead gen to deal closure) and
+- Ability to execute your sales process (from sales research/lead gen to deal closure);

 - Post-purchase customer growth and expansion.

-The latter is of great importance because an easily closed deal doesn’t guarantee a happy client.
-And a happy client should be the ultimate goal of any company — because of churn risk, bad reputation, and a whole list of unthinkable outcomes…
+The latter is of great importance because a quickly closed deal doesn’t guarantee a happy client.
+And a happy client should be the ultimate goal of any company — because of churn risk, bad reputation, and a whole list of unthinkable outcomes.

-Controlling lead quality at the beginning of the sales process can help avoid problems with churn and bad reviews on public sites like Clutch in the post-purchase phase.
+Controlling the quality of B2B sales leads at the beginning of the sales process can help avoid problems with churn and bad reviews on public sites like Clutch in the post-purchase phase.
 Needless to say that it addresses the issue only to a certain extent — if you have poor customer service and experience, no sales technique can help fix that.